SauloCav/Text-Input-Output-React-Native/README.md

 This will start the application on your emulator or device.
 You will see the form with a text input field, and the entered value will be displayed below.

-## Customization

-You can customize the application by changing the properties of the `TextInputComponent` and `OutputComponent` components in the `App.js` file.
-This allows you to modify the label, initial value of the text input field, and other aspects of the form.

 ## Contribution

 If you'd like to contribute to this project, feel free to create a pull request.
 I'll be happy to review and incorporate improvements.